CheAhMeD/Theia/README.md

 <img src="/images/conf.png" width="120" height="200">

 ## Enclosure
 A simple 2 piece enclosure designed to be 3D printed.
-Design was done with the online editor "onshape".
+Design was done with the online editor "onshape". <br>
 The OnShape project folder can be accessed [here](https://cad.onshape.com/documents/da13b0f788f852a632ae2d5d/w/38727c48ed0b2ebb656da7c0/e/01333a5db09d1259df274e6b) and the generated STL files are included in the Enclosure directory.

 <br>